 Collimation: all waves travel in a single direction.

 Coherence: all waves are in phase with each other.

 Several of the instruments in the cosmetic armamentarium that will be discussed here are not “true” lasers.
 This fact does not render them any less useful in treating patients, but it is an important distinction to make.
 The importance lies in the nature of the interaction between light and skin.
 In 1983, Anderson and Parish introduced the theory of selective photothermolysis.1 This theory states that the selectivity of a laser for its target relies on the fact that different wavelengths of light will be absorbed by different chromophores in the skin (Box 24-2).
 This allows us to “selectively” destroy these targets without damaging the surrounding tissues.
 In order to accomplish this, the pulse width should be sufficiently long to heat the tissue to the level of destruction, but not long enough for that heat to transfer out of the target to the surrounding normal skin.
 The duration of active lasing is termed the “pulse width” or “pulse duration.”
-The ideal pulse duration for selective destruction of a target is determined ...
+The ideal pulse duration for selective destruction of a target ...